 }

-6.15.2 Guidance to language users
+6.15.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.15.2.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.15.2.

 Check that the result of an operation on an unsigned integer value will not cause wrapping, unless it can be shown that wrapping cannot occur, or document and verify the intended behaviour.
 Any of the following operators have the potential to wrap: